8 July, Singapore

-Mr Chan Chun Sing is Minister for Education since 15 May 2021 and he is also the Deputy Chairman of the People's Association since 1 October 2015.
+Mr Chan Chun Sing is Minister for Education since 15 May 2021.
 He was the Minister for Trade and Industry and Minister-in-charge of the Public Service from 1 May 2018 to 14 May 2021.

 Mr Chan was Secretary-General of the National Trades Union Congress (NTUC) from 4 May 2015 to 22 May 2018.
 At NTUC, he expanded the Labour Movement network to represent all working people in Singapore, and led efforts to curate and deliver timely and relevant training for workers.
 Mr Chan also served as Minister in the Prime Minister's Office from 9 April 2015 to 30 April 2018, upon relinquishing his prior appointments as Minister for Social and Family Development (MSF) and Second Minister for Defence, both of which he had held since 1 September 2013.
 At MSF, he was responsible for improving social service delivery, enhancing social safety nets and strengthening support for families in Singapore.